Moffitt Notice of Blackbaud Data Incident. Learn More

 Where to have brain surgery performed

-Moffitt Cancer Center’s surgical oncologists perform a variety of advanced procedures to treat brain cancer, including craniotomies and craniectomies.
-We are a high-volume cancer center, which means that our oncologists perform countless complex operations each year.
+Moffitt Cancer Center’s neurosurgeons perform a variety of advanced procedures to treat brain cancer, including craniotomies and craniectomies.
+We are a high-volume cancer center, which means that our specialists perform countless complex operations each year.
 Additionally, we tailor our approach to treatment to meet each individual’s unique needs, helping our patients achieve the best possible outcomes and quality of life.
 One of the specialized approaches that we offer is an awake craniotomy, in which a patient receives pain-blocking medications but remains awake for his or her operation.
 By responding to our surgeons’ prompts during the craniotomy, patients are able to help our team protect the critical tissues that control speech and other neurological functions.